top of page

 Open Positions:

-7. Undergraduate/Masters student research in statistical learning (Fall 2024)
+7. Undergraduate/Masters student research in statistical/machine learning (Fall 2025)

 Interested students should send me an email at easantea@clarkson.edu with a CV and brief statement of interest.